basil08/basil08.github.io/content/post/travelogue-uk-2023-part-2.md

 My mind turned to the things that couldn't be such as the trip to St. Pancras' to see the 9 3/4 platform or 221B Baker Street.
 But that's fine I guess.
 Human desire is never satisfied.

+## The flight back

+I spent my time at the airport watching the new [Abhishek Upamanyu standup][13] which was an absolute riot.
+I was laughing so hard the whole time.
+It reminded me of home and helped me combat airport loneliness.
+Thank you, Abhishekji!
+I remember my LHR-DXB flight getting delayed by an hour and I remember the DXB-CCU flight being delayed by Emirates to accommodate us as we rushed through security.
+I remember bingeing on a [documentary][11] on the album designer group Hipgnosis and Hitchcock's classic [The Birds][12] (fantastic watch, by the way; perhaps my favourite Hitchcock).
+I remember starting Celine Song's Past Lives but dozing off due to fatigue.
+Watched it later and it's such an endearing storytelling.
+Emirates' hospitality was, once again, amazing.

 ## The End<sup>3</sup>

 You might have expected me to tell you stories of valour and conquests &ndash; of fucking around in the middle of the night, making out with some random girl in a pub, or pissing on a police car to get arrested or just get into some trouble.
 But it was nothing like that.
 I was the most disciplined boy in the UK.
 Mom and Dad must be proud.
 But I wonder why.

 {{<figure src="/img/uk2/10.jpg" width="500px" caption="Dubai at night.
 Emirates is such a cutiepie, they delayed the DBX-CCU flight for us">}}

 _This is Part 2 of the two-part travelogue on my GCP experience and beyond.
 Read [Part 1 here][8]._